How to Visit Colombia’s Rosario Islands from Cartagena

 Us on a private boat rental to the Rosario Islands, our favorite way to do them.

-The multi-stop island tours discussed below offer the closest thing to island hopping on a private rental if you don’t quite have the budget for this.
+The multi-stop island tours discussed below offer the closest thing to island hopping on a private rental if you don’t quite have the budget for a private charter though.

-Girl sitting on the front of a boat in the Rosario Islands.
+Girl sitting on the front of a private boat to the Rosario Islands from Cartagena.

-Susana enjoying a private boat in the islands.
+Susana catching some rays on a private boat in the islands.

 Option 2: Shared Boat Tours to the Rosario Islands

-If you can’t make the private work and don’t have the time to do an overnight stay, then your choice comes down to a shared boat tour or a day pass at a beach club or hotel.
+However, if you can’t make the private work and don’t have the time to do an overnight stay, then your choice comes down to deciding between a shared boat tour or a day pass at a beach club or hotel.

-I’ve got the shared boat tour option listed first, but one option isn’t really better than the other, it just depends on what you prefer.
+I’ve got the shared boat tour option listed first, but one option isn’t really better than the other, it just depends on what you prefer: spending more time on a boat and seeing different places or spending the day relaxing on a beach in sone spot.

 It’s worth pointing out that most people associate boats to the Rosario Islands as party boats.
-That’s definitely the case for many of the shared boat tours, but not all of them.
+That’s definitely the case for some of the shared boat tours, and they get lots of attention on Insta and other social media, but it’s not the case for all of them.

 I’d also like to say that I highly discourage booking the cheapest Rosario Islands shared tours, especially those sold by vendors on the street or at the docks.
 Almost every comment I see about bad experiences in the Rosario Islands are from these types of tours.

-In other words, you get what you pay for, and I’d recommend spending a bit extra for a better tour and skimping somewhere else if you’re on a tighter budget.
+In other words, you get what you pay for with cheap Rosario Islands trips.
+I strongly recommend spending a bit extra for a better tour, preferably one that has lots of reviews and comments online.

-The other piece of advice I’d give when booking a shared boat tour is watch out for tours that include a stop at the Oceanarium/Aquarium, where you’ll normally have to pay an additional entry fee.
-If you want do see it, great.
-But if you don’t, choose a different tour.
+The other piece of advice I’d give when booking a shared boat tour is watch out for tours that include a stop at the Oceanarium, where you’ll normally have to pay an additional entry fee.

-I vetted the tour options I’m sharing here below, which all have enough reviews online for me to feel confident they are good experiences.
+I personally vetted all the tour options I’m sharing here below, which all have enough reviews online for me to feel confident they are good experiences.

 Relaxed Shared Boat Tour Recommendation: The Catamaran Tour